N4tus/xremap/README.md

 Xremap prints the active window to the console.
 However, it will only start printing, once a mapping has been triggered that uses an application filter.
 So you have to create a mapping with a filter using a dummy application name and trigger it.
-Then each time you switch to a new window xremap will print its caption, class, and name in the following style:
+Then, each time you switch to a new window xremap will print its caption, class, and name in the following style:
 `active window: caption: '<caption>', class: '<class>', name: '<name>'` You want to use the class for the filter.